Weak extinction versus global exponential growth of total mass for superdiffusions: Appendix A: Construction and path regularity

-\begin{remark} \rm If $k\in{\bf K}(\xi)$ as well, then using Gronwall's lemma, $u$ is the {\it unique} solution (bounded on any finite interval) of the integral equation \eqref{int2}. \end{remark} Before turning to the proof Theorem \ref{cadlag}, we remark that \cite[Appendix A]{Li:2011} explains some important concepts (e.g. Ray cone, Ray topology) we will be working with, and that \cite[Chap.
+Before turning to the proof Theorem \ref{cadlag}, we remark that \cite[Appendix A]{Li:2011} explains some important concepts (e.g. Ray cone, Ray topology) we will be working with, and that \cite[Chap.
 5]{Li:2011} discusses regularity properties of superdiffusions, using similar methods, albeit under different assumptions on the nonlinear operator.

 For the proof we first need a lemma.
 The function $f$ is called\footnote{In \cite{Li:2011} a slightly different terminology is followed.} {\it $\alpha$-supermedian} relative to $P^0_t$ for $\alpha>0$, if $e^{-\alpha t}P^0_tf\le f$ for $t\ge 0$. \begin{lemma} Assume that $\beta\in {\bf K}(\xi)$ satisfies $\beta\le B$ for some constant $B>0$, and $f$ is $\alpha$-supermedian relative to $P^0_t$ for some $\alpha>0$.
 Then for every $\mu\in M(\mathbb R^d)$,